Charge Nurse Resume Example

 Start your resume’s education section with your highest nursing degree.
 Add the school name, degree, and graduation year.
 This helps hiring managers see your formal background quickly.

-You should also feature your active RN license and any advanced certifications.
-Credentials like CNML or CCNL show you go beyond the basics and care about career growth.
+You should also feature your active RN license and any advanced certifications, and consider pairing your resume with a cover letter to show you go beyond the basics and care about career growth.

 If you’ve done extra training-think BLS, ACLS, or leadership workshops-add those too.
 This tells employers you stay current with industry standards and best practices.

-You want your resume to pass ATS scans, so add keywords like staff supervision, patient care coordination, and regulatory compliance.
-This helps your application get noticed.
+You want your resume to pass ATS scans, so add keywords like staff supervision, patient care coordination, and regulatory compliance—and make sure your application includes a cover letter to help get noticed.

 I always list tech skills like EMR systems and soft skills such as conflict resolution and collaborative communication.
 These show I can handle both the clinical and administrative sides.